akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec04.md

 The more uncertain the outcome of an experiment is, more number of questions you would ask to guess the outcome correctly.
-Thus the average number of questions you ask is the measure of uncertainity.
+Thus the average number of questions you ask is the measure of uncertainty.
 This can also be termed as information content.
-If the probability of occurence of an event is $$p$$ then you would more or less (not exactly always) be asking $$-\log_{2}(p)$$ questions.
+If the probability of occurrence of an event is $$p$$ then you would more or less (not exactly always) be asking $$-\log_{2}(p)$$ questions.
 So, the average number of questions that you would be asking is entropy.